LogtalkDotOrg/logtalk3/manuals/_sources/userman/programming.rst.txt

 predicates, calls to non-portable predicates, singleton variables, tautology and falsehood goals (i.e. goals that are can be replaced by ``true`` or ``fail``), and trivial fails (i.e. calls to predicates with no match clauses).
-Some of the linter warnings are controlled by compiler flags.
+Most of the linter warnings are controlled by :ref:`compiler flags <programming_flags_lint>`.
 See the next section for details.

 .. _programming_flags: